The Reality of Property Searching in France

 But here's what they discover:

-After weeks or months of searching, viewing properties that look nothing like the photos, dealing with unresponsive agents, and discovering hidden costs — 70% of our clients come to us having already tried the portal approach.
+After weeks or months of searching, viewing properties that look nothing like the photos, dealing with unresponsive agents, and discovering hidden costs — many of our clients come to us having already tried the portal approach.

 What Portals Don't Tell You